 Get In Touch

-Everything you need to know about the ‘90-day rule’ in Spain
+Everything you need to know about the ‘90-day rule’ Spain – Fluent Finance

-Everything you need to know about the ‘90-day rule’ in Spain
+Everything you need to know about the ‘90-day rule’ Spain – Fluent Finance

-Spain is one of the most popular tourist destinations in the world, registering more than 100 million international visitors last year alone.
+Spain is one of the most popular tourist destinations in the world for UK citizens and beyond, registering more than 100 million international visitors last year alone.

 If you’re staying in Spain for 90 days (or more), you’ll need to apply for a visa to allow you to do so.
 But why?

-In this blog, our specialists explain everything you need to know about the 90-day rule in Spain, and what you need to do if you’re planning on staying for an extended period.
+In this blog, our specialists explain everything you need to know about the 90-day rule in Spain, and what British tourists and non-EU citizens need to do.

 How long can you stay in Spain without a visa?